sudeshnt/next-news-app/README.md

 ### In this Application you have the ability to

 - Fetch top news headlines from multiple news providers.
-- You have the ability to filter the headlines with the source and category.
+- You have the ability to filter the headlines with the category and source.
 - You can search headlines by keyword with the debounced search input.
 - Headlines list is paginated to show 12 news headlines per page.
 - There's a watch list to get a list of news headlines you read in the past.
 - On each news headline card, there's a `Read More` button to go to the detail page of that headline.
-- There's another button to temporarily update a news headline title in the state management.
-There's an input validation to check titles with less than 256 characters.
-(FYI: updated title be reset once that news headline is re-fetched.)
 - News details page will be server side rendered and it'll show the full content of the selected news headline.
-- Included a button to demonstrate calling erroneous API to show error handling with an error alert.

 <p align="right">(<a href="#top">back to top</a>)</p>